schmit/schmit.github.io/about.markdown

 permalink: /about/
 ---

 Welcome to my personal page.
+Currently, I help build [Eppo](https://www.geteppo.com/), an experimentation platform to empower the curious and entrepreneurial as Statistics Engineer.

-Currently, I lead the Core Representation Learning team at [Stitch Fix](https://algorithms-tour.stitchfix.com/).
+Previously, I led the Core Representation Learning team at [Stitch Fix](https://algorithms-tour.stitchfix.com/).
 Our team builds multiple recommendation systems that help understand client perferences across multiple dimensions such as style and size and form an important backbone of all recommendations across Stitch Fix products.

-Previously, I obtained my PhD at [Stanford](http://icme.stanford.edu) working with [Ramesh Johari](http://www.stanford.edu/~rjohari).
+I obtained my PhD at [Stanford](http://icme.stanford.edu) working with [Ramesh Johari](http://www.stanford.edu/~rjohari).
 My interests are at the interface of statistics, mathematics and computer science.

 <br>